 The options of favorite visual consoles allow you to have shortcuts from the menu bar or to access to a list of visual consoles marked as favorites.

-To mark a visual console as a favorite, we must mark the favorite visual console checkbox when creating or editing it in its main editing section:
+To mark a visual console as a favorite, check the favorite visual console checkbox when creating or editing it in its main editing section:

-To modify the options of favorite visual consoles we have to access to the Setup section -> Visual Styles from the sidebar menu.
+To modify the options of favorite visual consoles, access the Setup > Visual Styles from the sidebar menu.

-- Number of visual consoles to be displayed in the menu: Number of visual consoles to be displayed in the sidebar menu.
+- Number of visual consoles to be displayed on the menu: Number of visual consoles to be displayed on the sidebar menu.

-In case of entering a number in the number field of favorite visual consoles, then these will be displayed in such a way:
+In case of entering a number in the number field of favorite visual consoles, then these will be displayed like this:

 Section of all visual consoles: